ArshadShaik15/Elevate-Labs-CyberSecurity-Internship-Task-1/README.md

 <br>Task 1: Local Network Port Scan<br><br>

-**Step-1: Installing Nmap:**
+**Step-1: Installing Nmap:** <br>

-•	I have installed the latest version of Nmap for windows from the official website.
+•	I have installed the latest version of Nmap for windows from the official website. <br>
-•	Official Website: Navigate to the Nmap download page
+•	Official Website: Navigate to the Nmap download page <br>
 •	Download the Installer: Choose the installer for your operating system (Windows, Linux, macOS).
 For Windows, the installer is usually called nmap-setup.exe

 <br>